PostHog/posthog.com/contents/handbook/people/onboarding.md

 Welcome to PostHog!

-Giving a new joiner a great experience is very important to us, especially given our remote nature.
-It is always easier to onboard someone while being physically in the same location, so we might to invest some extra time to make sure everyone has all the information and support they need during their first few weeks.
+Giving a new joiner a great onboarding experience is super important to us.
+We want new joiners to feel they’ve made the right decision to join us, and that they are excited and committed to what we’re doing as a company.

-We have members working all around the world, so their onboarding process may look a little different depending on where they are based and which team they are in.
+Our [team](https://posthog.com/handbook/company/team) is spread across the world, and so are our new joiners.
+In order to ensure the best possible onboarding experience, we aim for the new joiner to meet up with someone from their team in their first week.
+Depending on the new joiner's location, they might fly out to one of our team members, or the other way around.
+So the onboarding experience will look a little bit different, depending on where the new joiner is based and which team they will be joining.

-The people team will copy the relevant sections of the checklist into an onboarding issue on the [internal, non-public Ops & People board](https://github.com/orgs/PostHog/projects/2) in GitHub, and tag all relevant people.
+Below we are lining out some general steps for each new joiner's onboarding process.
+The People team will copy the relevant sections of the checklist into an onboarding issue on the [internal, non-public Ops & People board](https://github.com/orgs/PostHog/projects/2) in GitHub, and tag all relevant people.

 As always, this is a living document and it changes every now and then, so it's worth keeping an eye on this page.

 ## Upon offer acceptance

 Eltje or Charles will create the contract needed, depending on who is joining.
 Only James and Tim are allowed to sign on behalf of the company.

-### Everyone

-*   [ ] Confirm which team this person will be in - _Eltje_
-*   [ ] See if in-person onboarding is an option and book it.
-(People should book their own travel but Eltje to ask them for availability) - _Eltje_

 ### US team member checklist
 - [ ] Create a contract using the Google Docs templates for [CIIA](https://docs.google.com/document/d/1r7Xc1ALf-JKUrL3g_oyzaQ8H3SOuVchBpJrGp7TINdc/edit?usp=sharing) and [Offer Letter](https://docs.google.com/document/d/1ZzF5hbVmTmKIYKxW7JkXzrBFFNrztkcNvcdO643r6sY/edit?usp=sharing) in the Legal Docs shared drive